 Like other countries in the Nordics, Finland has a strong social support structure.
 Workers get a modest lunch allowance that they often spend in local salad bars.

-Similar to the Dublin Docklands, Helsinki has a neighborhood that used to be full of old warehouses and is now home to sleek office buildings and a new concert hall.
+Today, the area is now home to sleek office buildings and the modern Helsinki Music Centre.
 Some remnants of the old remain and give this part of Helsinki a unique look and feel.

 Helsinki's Esplanadi Park is a strip of green extending from the shopping district to the waterfront.
 On a sunny day, it's a lovely path to walk and an easy landmark to find your way to the Market Square (Kauppatori).